apache/tapestry-5/54_RELEASE_NOTES.md

 The FormInjector component was removed; it was intended for use only inside the AjaxFormLoop component (which was rewritten in 5.4 and no longer uses FormInjector).
-FormInjector was not widely used elsewhere, if is was used at all.
+FormInjector was not widely used elsewhere, if it was used at all.